kjetilhoiby/leaflet-vector-tile-layer/README.md

 styling for a fixed set of vector tile layer names in advance, this class allows you to specify a single style for all layers irrespective of their names.
-This is particularly useful when specifying a function which is called with the rendered feature and the layer name.
+This is particularly useful when specifying a function which is called with the rendered feature, the layer name and the current zoom level.
 This way, clients can react dynamically to layer names or ignore them altogether.

 Another feature not supported by `VectorGrid` is a `setStyle()` call which allows changing the styling of the entire layer.
 This can be used to